csev/dj4e/assn/paw_forms.md

     You can go into an author detail page and add "update" or "delete" to the end of the URL to access those views.

-* If your code is working to this point, and you are using git you might want to commit it all and tag it with a tag like "crud"

 Congratulations
 ---------------